davidEyard/Memory-Card-Game/README.md

 # Memory-Card-Game

 Welcome to my memory card game.
 I used the starter code for [Udacity](https://github.com/udacity/fend-project-memory-game) students and came up with this master piece.
-Have fun with the interactive card game and let me know if there is any bugs.
+Have fun with the interactive card game and let me know if there is any bugs within the HTML, CSS, and JavaScript.

 Cheers!